Jerez de la Frontera

 An Authentic Andalusian Lifestyle

-Andalusian life unfolds at an easy and unhurried pace, shaped by community, sunlight, and time spent outdoors.
-Across the region, streets are lined with orange trees first introduced by the Moors more than a thousand years ago, a tradition preserved for their beauty and symbolism of prosperity, with about 10,000 flourishing in Jerez today.
+Andalusian life unfolds at an easy, unhurried pace, shaped by community, sunlight, and time spent outdoors.
+Across the region, streets are lined with orange trees first introduced more than a thousand years ago, preserved for their beauty and long-held symbolism, with around 10,000 flourishing in Jerez today.

 Historic Architectural Beauty